VIAME/VIAME/doc/code-style.rst

     to puzzle out what the abbreviation means), and encourages greater care to be given to devising concise names.

+- :a:`[api.return]`
-- Prefer to avoid returning references.
+  Prefer to avoid returning references.
 There may be exceptions where returning a reference is necessary, but in general it is dangerous as it opens the possibility of the reference outliving its owner.
 Moreover, if you *must* return a reference to an object your class owns, *strongly* consider adding